2024 Solar Incentives Guide for West University Place, TX - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum claim amount.

-Your local West University Place solar panel installer can give you more information about the ITC and how it might apply to your situation.
+Speaking with your local West University Place solar panel installer is the best way to understand how the ITC may apply to your situation.

 The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly on a yearly basis until the end of the current program.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+The new Clean Energy Credit extends until 2035.
+Homeowners can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The total credit will then be decreased by a few percentage points every year until its expiration.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives